andrewrichardson701/Stockbase/README.md

 - Admin sections moved around to be more logical
 - Changelog page now has onclicks to show a hidden row with the table data for the record_id
 - Some table formatting changes to the move hidden rows.
 These are now centered
+- Fixed the assign card buttons causing instant errors and not working on profile page
+- Added changelog filters to the changelog page.
+This allows time frames and table/user filtering.

 </details>
 <details>